-- The Recommended Keywords tab offers data on the distribution of impressions between all ranked keywords for the selected app.
-You can quickly see which keywords bring our app the most impressions, and as a result, make your app more visible in the store search results.
+- The Top Impressions tab offers data on the distribution of impressions between all ranked keywords for the selected app.
+You can quickly see which keywords bring your app the most impressions, and as a result, make your app more visible in the store search results.

 Missing Keywords tab shows all keywords that your app is ranking for right now.
 This is the perfect place to find out what you are missing.
 Click on a keyword to start tracking it or click on the "Track All Keywords" button to create a semantic core with all your current keywords.

 In this tab, keywords are divided into top-ranking tiers:

 - Rank Top-1: keywords that show your app in the first position in the app store's search results

 - Rank Top-5: keywords that show your app between the 2nd and 5th positions

 - Rank Top-10: keywords that show your app between the 5th and the 10th positions